biopython/biopython.github.io/wiki/Download.md

 pip install biopython
 ```

-If pip is not already installed, try:
+If pip is not already installed you may need to update your Python, but first try:

 ``` bash
 python -m ensurepip